threefoldtech/tfchain/substrate-node/pallets/pallet-dao/creating_proposal.md

 - Description: a small description of what the proposal is about.
 - Link: a link to a more elaborate explanation of the proposal.

+By default a proposal can be voted on for 7 days after being created.
+After this period it ends, it must be manually closed.

 !
 Remark: Once a proposal is created it cannot be altered !

 ## Step 1